-Here are some of my favourite beautiful books with stunning illustrations, covers, and typesetting that make for the perfect gift to yourself or others.
+Here are some of my favourite books with beautiful illustrations that make for perfect gifts for yourself or others.
 Pour a cup of tea and unwind with these exquisitely illustrated books…

 How could I not mention the Folio Society?
 Last year I gave Iain a beautiful edition of The Hobbit from the Folio Society for his birthday, and there are countless others I’d love to receive from their collection.

-This edition of Bill Bryson’s A Walk in the Woods is one of them.
-I love the vintage feel of the illustrations from James Weston Lewis and the cloth-bound cover.
-And look at that spine!
+This edition of Bill Bryson’s beloved travelogue A Walk in the Woods is another of my favourites.
+I love the striking illustrations from James Weston Lewis and the vintage linocut-inspired clothbound cover.
+And just look at the spine!

-Before writing The Fox and the Star in 2015, Coralie Bickford-Smith had already won a reputation for gorgeous illustrations as the award-winning designer of the iconic Penguin Hardcover Classics.
+Before writing The Fox and the Star in 2015, Coralie Bickford-Smith had already become known for her gorgeous illustrations as the award-winning designer of the iconic Penguin Clothbound Classics series.

 I love the Inspired Traveller’s Guide series from White Lion Publishing, including beautiful books such as Hidden Places, Artistic Places, and this favourite of mine: Wild Places.

-How can I not mention this?
-The Boy, the Mole, The Fox and the Horse is just as known for its pen and ink drawings as for its writing that shows the beauty of a life well-lived with so much joyful simplicity.
+How can I not mention The Boy, the Mole, The Fox and the Horse?
+It’s a book just as known for its captivating illustrations as for its gentle writing on the beauty of a kind life.

 It’s a book to treasure as a hardcover, but I also loved listening to the audiobook earlier this year.
 Charlie Mackesy’s narration is accompanied by a beautiful music score by Max Richter and wildlife sounds of rural England – it’s fantastic.

 I’ve talked about How to Be a Good Creature for years now.
 I’ll probably keep talking about it.
 This memoir and celebration of a life lived with animals is just so simply and memorably gorgeous, complemented by heartwarming and wholesome illustrations by Rebecca Green.